The Prisoner of Zenda (1937 film): Production

 Douglas Fairbanks Jr. initially wanted to play Rudolf, but when the role went to Colman, his father, Douglas Fairbanks, told him "not only is The Prisoner of Zenda one of the best romances written in a hundred years and always a success, but Rupert of Hentzau is probably one of the best villains ever written".

-When the play opened in London in January 1896, C. Aubrey Smith played the dual lead roles.
+When the play opened in London in January 1896, C. Aubrey Smith had played the dual lead roles.
 Massey asked Smith for advice and was told, "My dear Ray, in my time I have played every part in The Prisoner of Zenda except Princess Flavia.
 And I always had trouble with Black Michael!"

 The orchestra conductor who is forced to cease and resume conducting the Künstlerleben Walzer by Strauss every time the royal couple stop and start waltzing was played by Al Shean, uncle of the Marx Brothers (Groucho, Harpo, Chico and Zeppo) as well as half the earlier comedy team Gallagher and Shean.

 Former Prince of Sweden Sigvard Bernadotte was working in Hollywood at the time and was credited as a technical advisor.

 This production was "one of the last great gatherings of the Hollywood English" before World War II.
 Selznick was partly inspired to take on the project because of the abdication of Edward VIII, and exploited this angle in his marketing of the film.

 It was considered a difficult shoot.
 Director John Cromwell was unhappy with his male leads, as he suspected that Colman did not know his lines, and was concerned about Fairbanks' and Niven's late nights on the town.
 George Cukor directed a few scenes of the film when Cromwell grew frustrated with his actors, especially Madeleine Carroll over the scene dealing with the renunciation.
 Woody Van Dyke was brought in to re-shoot some of the fencing scenes.

 A prologue and an epilogue were shot, but never used.
 The prologue has an elderly Rassendyll recounting his adventures in his club.
 In the epilogue, he receives a letter from von Tarlenheim and a rose, informing him that Flavia has died.

 Reception

 Leslie Halliwell ranks it at #590 on his list of best films, saying that the "splendid schoolboy adventure story" of the late Victorian novel is "perfectly transferred to the screen", and quotes a 1971 comment by John Cutts that the film becomes more "fascinating and beguiling" as time goes by.
 Halliwell's Film Guide 2008 calls it "one of the most entertaining films to come out of Hollywood".
 Twelve residents of Zenda, Ontario, were flown to New York for the premiere.

-The film earned a profit of $182,000.
+The film earned a net profit of $182,000.

 Review aggregator Rotten Tomatoes gives the film an approval rating of 100%, with an average rating of 8.5/10, based on 10 reviews.